Skip to main content

 It can be difficult to foster team collaboration and camaraderie, especially in remote teams.

-These types of collaborations can be important not just for improving morale but also for checking in on the well-being and mental health of remote employees who you may not see frequently.
+These types of collaborations can be important not just for improving morale but also checking in on the well-being and mental health of remote employees who you may not see frequently.

-A SMART goal here could be to increase the number of team collaboration meetings by 10% over the next six months.
+A SMART goal made here could be to increase the number of team collaboration meetings by 10% over the next six months.
 This is a goal that should be achievable as all it really requires is increasing meetings or strategy sessions with your team.

 Creating a great employee experience across the employee life cycle is key to retaining and attracting top talent.
 Something you can use to track this is the employee net promoter score (eNPS) which tells you how likely current employees are to recommend your organization as a great place to work.